-Most PingData server deployments exist on UNIX-based operating systems like Solaris, Linux, and AIX.
+Most PingData server deployments exist on UNIX-based operating systems.
 The principles addressed in this guide are suitable for any operating system, but some content is more relevant for UNIX-based operating systems.

 The PingData environment on multiple operating systems